Our Board and Executive team

 Hon.
 Dr David Hamill AM (Chair)

-The Honourable Dr David Hamill AM is a professional non-executive company director with an extensive track record and board experience.
-He is currently Chair of the Seqwater Board, a Director of Brookfield Business Partners LP and Chairman of Act for Kids.
+The Honourable Dr Hamill is a professional non-executive company director with an extensive track record and Board experience.
+He is currently Chairman of the Seqwater Board, Chairman of Act for Kids, Chairman of Dalrymple Bay Infrastructure Limited (formerly Emerald Infrastructure Group (Emerald Infrastructure)), a Director of Brookfield Business Partners LP, Ebenezer Pastoral Pty Ltd, DBCT Management Pty Ltd, DBCT Investor Services Pty Ltd, DBCT Finance Pty Ltd and Auraway Pty Ltd.

-Among his former roles, Dr Hamill was Chairman of the Australian Red Cross Blood Service, Chairman of the Gladstone Airport Corporation, Chairman of the Board of the Queensland Museum, Director of Brookfield Infrastructure Partners LP and a member of the governing body (Senate) of the University of Queensland.
+Among his former roles, Dr Hamill was Chairman of the Australian Red Cross Blood Service, Chairman of the Gladstone Airport Corporation, Chairman of the Queensland Museum, Director of Brookfield Infrastructure Partners LP and a member of the governing body (Senate) of the University of Queensland.

-Penny has over 25 years of experience in organisational leadership, legal compliance, industrial relations, human resources management, resource utilisation and organisational development.
-Among her former roles Penny was the Director of APESMA, owner/director of her own company Workplace Knowhow and has worked for both Employer and Employee Organisations.
-Penny is also currently the Chair of the Industrial Relations Committee for CleanCo a new publicly owned clean energy generator.
+Penny has more than 25 years of experience in organisational leadership, legal compliance, industrial relations, human resources management, resource utilisation and organisational development.
+Among her former roles Ms Tovey was the Director of APESMA, Chair of the Industrial Relations Committee for CleanCo, Owner/Director of her own company Workplace Knowhow and has worked for both employer and employee organisations.

 Our Executive Team